Principal Decomposition with Nested Submanifolds: Introduction

-To address the challenges posed by the nonlinear structure arising from complex correlations among multiple variables or from data inherently embodying a low-dimensional manifold, nonlinear dimensionality reduction techniques have been extensively explored.
+To address nonlinear structure in high-dimensional data, nonlinear dimensionality reduction techniques have been extensively explored.
 Key methodologies in this field include Isomap \citep{isomap}, locally linear embedding \citep{lle}, local tangent space alignment \citep{zhang2004LTSA}, t-distributed stochastic neighbour embedding \citep{tsne}, and uniform manifold approximation and projection \citep{mcinnes2018umap}.
-These methods typically use the local linear properties within the data to construct either local or global low-dimensional linear representations.
-While these techniques are particularly effective in reducing dimensions and facilitating data visualization, they often alter the fundamental geometry of the data, resulting in irreversible transformations.
+These methods are effective for constructing low-dimensional representations and facilitating visualization.
+However, they are typically designed for one target dimension at a time, and do not naturally provide a sequence of mutually compatible representations across dimensions.

 Beyond these nonlinear embedding techniques, several researchers have endeavoured to extend the principles of principal component analysis into nonlinear realms. \citet{donnell1994analysis} introduce and elaborate on the concept of the smallest additive principal component, which facilitates learning a nonlinear subspace with codimension one from data points, akin to fitting a surface to the data.
 In the works of \citet{panaretos2014principal} and \citet{yao2024principalsubmanifolds}, the authors developed methodologies for principal flows and principal submanifolds.
 These are curves or surfaces where tangent velocity vectors align with the local leading eigenvector derived from tangent space principal component analysis, effectively traversing paths of maximum variability in the data.
-However, these methodologies encounter limitations when attempting to extend beyond their initial dimensions, unlike traditional principal components, which offer flexible control over the number of dimensions retained.
+While these methods capture important nonlinear features, they mainly produce structures at selected dimensions and are less suited to a dimension-by-dimension decomposition in which adjacent dimensions are intrinsically connected.

 Additionally, some researchers have explored extending principal component analysis to special non-Euclidean spaces.
 One notable method is the principal nested spheres \citep{PNS}, which is tailored for angle-related data positioned on high-dimensional spheres.
 The method employs an angle-based metric on the sphere to cut out the maximum sub-spheres with hyper-planes, leading to a series of spheres with decreasing intrinsic dimensions and a nested structure, with the residuals being `orthogonal' in the spherical sense.
 This approach is further extended to tori by \citet{tpca-aoas}, accommodating data in the form of a Cartesian product of angles.
 These methods are valuable for exploring the decomposition of high-dimensional non-Euclidean spaces and have demonstrated their effectiveness on biological data such as protein structures.
 Nevertheless, the vertical structure inherited from principal component analysis imparts a model bias, which restricts their capacity to analyze data with complex structures.